RedefiningReality/ILCCDC/Guides/Windows 10 Vault.md

 - close the Wise Folder Hider GUI
 - if you need access to the folder, open Wise Folder Hider -> enter password -> click Open

-**Note:** Folder will be completely inaccessible from the command line.
+**Note:** Locker folder will be completely inaccessible from the command line.
+You can store password files here.